GridSpace/wattzup/README.md

 ## Focus

-* Extracting and decoding EcoFlow CANbus log files
+* Extracting and decoding EcoFlow CAN bus log files
-* Replay of discrete user events to control devices via CANbus
+* Replay of discrete user events to control devices via CAN bus

 ## Future